What is Chiaroscuro Food Photography?

 It sounds more complicated than it really is.
 Imagine the basement of a Tuscan farmhouse, illuminated by the light from a single small window set high up in the wall.
 A narrow beam of the sun’s rays projected into the subterranean gloom, casting long, hard shadows across the room.
 Or a shaft of diffused light bouncing in at dusk, picking out objects on the table in soft twilight relief.

-Chiaroscuro lighting is painterly and sophisticated, adding an arty and luxurious touch to a food photography shoot.
+Chiaroscuro lighting technique is painterly and sophisticated, adding an arty and luxurious touch to a food photography shoot.
 And once you know how, it’s not even such a difficult effect to achieve.
 Let’s take a look.

 When to use Chiaroscuro Food Photography?